cobalthq/cobalt-product-public-docs/content/en/Getting started/details.md

 The **Add Details** page of the pentest wizard requests information about:

 - The target environment
-- For cloud providers, if you need their authorization
+- Cloud providers, if you need their authorization

 ## Common Pentest Requirements